jjti/repp/README.md

 ASSEMBLY_LIST = list of assemblies that can be made circular (first node wraps around on itself across the zero-index)

-BLACKLISTED = list of nodes that are deemed unusable (ex: inverted repeat in a junction region or primers that have off-targets in the parent vector sequence)
+BLACKLISTED = list of nodes that are deemed unusable (ex: inverted repeat in a junction region or primers with off-targets in the parent vector sequence)

 1. Build up ASSEMBLY_LIST